cabforum/servercert/docs/BR.md

 **Note**: Once the FQDN has been validated using this method, the CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs separate validations for each of those other FQDNs using authorized methods.
 This method is NOT suitable for validating Wildcard Domain Names.

+Effective March 15, 2026:
+- The CA MUST NOT rely on this method.
+- Prior validations using this method and validation data gathered according to this method MUST NOT be used to issue Subscriber Certificates.

 ##### 3.2.2.4.9 Test Certificate

 This method has been retired and MUST NOT be used.
 Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.